StudySmarter - The all-in-one study app.

 Another advantage is that, since more participants are required because each can only belong to one group, the results have increased external validity.

-Finally, there is always the benefit of both time, effort, and money saved because both groups of participants can be tested at the same time.
+Finally, there is always the benefit of both time, effort, and money saved because both groups of participants can be tested simultaneously.

 Because there are two groups of different individuals, more participants are needed.
 This may outweigh the benefit of testing both groups because, for instance, more equipment may be required for more individuals, making independent group design less economical.

 Participant variables exist.
-Since there are different groups of individuals, it is difficult to ensure that the differing results are because of the manipulated independent variable - they may be because of participant variables.
+Since there are different groups of individuals, it is difficult to ensure that the differing results are because of the manipulated independent variable - the changes in the DV observed may be because of participant variables.

-When considering the first example above, which shows the effect of reaction time on sleep, the general prediction is that those in the group limited to three hours of sleep have slower reaction times.
+Considering the first example above, which shows the effect of reaction time on sleep, the general prediction is that those in the group limited to three hours have slower reaction times.

 This is known as a participant variable.